vishnu350/rs-mainspring-winder/README.md

 # Warnings and Advice
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
 - While this winder works great for many users, it still requires you to be resourceful and competent in basic watchmaking skills.
+You will be required to assess the health of the mainspring (see [here for guidance](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring)).
+- It is recommended to practice first with spare mainsprings/barrels to get a feel of using the RS winder.
+Incorrect use can break or damage your mainspring, this is the case even with professional winders.
 - Refer to the wiki for [help with winder size selection](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring), if you chose the wrong size **you WILL damage your mainspring**.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
 Watch the [YouTube video](https://youtu.be/OAfQTk89P3s?t=204) (min 3:24) for an elegant way to do this.
 - If the staple pin is not fashioned correctly, it will easily get unhooked while winding or cause other issues.
-- It is recommended to practice first with spare mainsprings/barrels to get a feel of using the RS winder.
+- Always **hook the staple pin from the outside** of the mainspring inner loop hole to avoid deforming it when winding.
 - If the printed parts are stringy, it means your printer isnt properly calibrated.
 Make sure to properly clean the parts before use to avoid contamination.
 - Be very careful when unwinding, do it slowly.

 # Thanks & How To Contribute
 If you like this work, please consider to:
-- Please ⭐️ this repository if this project helped you :)
+- Please ⭐️ this repository if this project helped you.
 - Fix bugs/issues, contribute to the design, or experiment with 3D printouts using untested parameters.
 - Tip me via a one time [sponsor](https://github.com/sponsors/vishnu350?frequency=one-time) :)